About me

 Feb.
 26, 2024

-"State Space Models for Event Cameras" has been accepted at CVPR 2024 in Seattle!
+"State Space Models for Event Cameras" has been accepted at CVPR 2024 in Seattle, as a Spotlight Paper!